Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Discussion

 Fig. \ref{fig_EAE_dist} shows there is variability in predication performance across subjects for the \textsf{GOSE-12M}.
 The baseline approach is worse on average (25.00 vs. 20.43 normalized EAE), however some subjects perform better in the baseline version.
-This is the case because there are some subjects with very high errors ($>40$ normalized EAE) in the $|Z|=3$ model, while the likelihood of such large errors is low in the baseline.
+This is the case because there are some subjects with very high errors ($>40$ normalized EAE) in the $k=3$ model, while the likelihood of such large errors is low in the baseline.
 This greater variability in the EAE may be due to erroneous associations that are captured in the model, but do not appear in all subjects.

 Based on this analysis, one question of clinical value is to be able to determine whether or not the model's inference of outcomes should be trusted for a specific individual.
-One approach for evaluating this level of confidence is presented in this paper.
-Our results show that there is an association between the confidence score and prediction error (Fig. \ref{fig_conf_thresh} and Table \ref{tbl_conf_lowhigh}).
-As can be seen in this figure, there is a downward trend in the expected error as the confidence score increases for several variables.
-Performance is relatively constant for the \textsf{PCL-6M} and \textsf{Neuro-6M} as a function of confidence score.
-The results in Table \ref{tbl_conf_lowhigh} shows performance separately for two bins of confidence scores.
+One approach for evaluating this level of extrapolation risk is presented in this paper.
+Our results show that there is an association between the input test likelihood and prediction error (Fig. \ref{fig_conf_thresh} and Table \ref{tbl_conf_lowhigh}).
+As can be seen in this figure, there is a downward trend in the expected error as the threshold increases for several variables.
+Performance is relatively constant for the \textsf{PCL-6M} and \textsf{Neuro-6M} as a function of threshold.
+The results in Table \ref{tbl_conf_lowhigh} shows performance separately for two equally spaced bins.
 As can be seen in the table, the results for some of the variables (\textsf{Neuro-6M}, \textsf{Return-6M}, and \textsf{PCL-6M}) show little difference between the two bins.
 We hypothesize that this may be caused the high-dimensionality of the input space and may by alleviated with a larger number of subjects in the training set.